dotnet/ef6/src/Microsoft.EntityFramwork.SqlServer/readme.md

 This Entity Framework 6 provider is a replacement provider for the built-in SQL Server provider.

-This provider depends on the modern Microsoft.Data.SqlClient ADO.NET provider, see my [blog post here](https://erikej.github.io/ef6/sqlserver/2021/08/08/ef6-microsoft-data-sqlclient.html) for why that can be desirable.
+This provider depends on the modern [Microsoft.Data.SqlClient] ADO.NET provider, which includes the following advantages over the currently used driver:

+- Current client receiving full support in contrast to `System.Data.SqlClient`, which is in maintenance mode
+- Suports new SQL Server features, including support for the SQL Server 2022 enchanced client protocol
+- Supports most Azure Active Directory authentication methods
+- Supports Always Encrypted with .NET

+Notice that this provider is a runtime-only update, and will not work with the existing Visual Studio tooling.

-The latest build of this package is available from [NuGet](https://www.nuget.org/packages/ErikEJ.EntityFramework.SqlServer/)
+The latest build of this package is available from NuGet (Link TBD)

 ## Configuration